pytchlang/pytch-tutorials/bunner/tutorial.md

 If you build the project now you'll notice that the stage backdrop does not actually appear.
 That's because there is one more thing we need to do in order to have the Stage hooked up to our project.
 We need to _register_ it with Pytch.
 We will have to do this for each new Sprite class as well, so that the Pytch project knows about them.

-{{< commit register-stage >}}

-If you don't register the Stage (or any Sprites) with Pytch then they won't respond to any events (including the program starting), and sprites won't ever appear on the stage.

 ## Create our hero

 There is not much to do in our game yet, so let's add something for the player to control.